whodhruvil/portfolio/README.md

 My personal website.
 Easily modifiable, and built using modern javascript with Node.js, React, Express, React-Router, Hot Module Reloading, Webpack and many other technologies.

 The master branch of this repository contains a simplified version of my website intended for serverless hosting on github pages.
-To view the source for the version hosted at [dhruvilgajjar.engineer](http://dhruvilgajjar.engineer), checkout the [server](https://github.com/lucifer2355/portfolio/tree/server) branch.
+To view the source for the version hosted at [dhruvilgajjar.engineer](http://dhruvilgajjar.engineer).
 ## A note on adapting this repository to your own personal website

 Many people have contacted me about adapting this website.
 I have tried to make things as simple as possible.
 There are still bugs.
 I am sorry.
 If you find a bug, please email me (dgajjar999@gmail.com) or submit an issue or a pull request.